Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - Use polycentric and ethnocentric approaches

 ## Workplace Disputes
-- Conflict of interests lead to workplace disputes
+- Conflict of interests lead to workplace disputes (grievances)
 - Stakeholders:
 	- Employees (Trade Unions)
-	- Employers (Employer Ass)
+	- Employers (Employer Association)
+	- Governments
+- When employer has dispute with most/all e